We’ve updated our payment terms as of the 1st of April 2021, any orders placed after this date will follow our new structure.

 Warranty & Repairs

 Most of our products come under our standard three-year warranty.
 Our warranty is not a money-back warranty, rather a service style where if anything goes wrong we will come and fix it for you.
+If there are any faults with your product please tell us as soon as possible.

 Please note that any warranty given will not cover consumer faults or acts of god (weather, natural disaster etc.) but that we will still come out and fix these faults for you at consumer cost.